pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 We can have our window be a small viewport into a much larger world by adding scrolling.

+The viewport margins control how close you can get to the edge of the screen before the camera starts scrolling.
 Work at changing the viewport margins to something that you like.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/05_scrolling.py